Primary Secretory Otitis Media (PSOM)

 In a 2010 study (and a 2013 report of the same study), UK veterinary researchers examined MRI scans of the skulls of 34 cavalier King Charles spaniels, each of which had been scanned twice over periods from one month to 46 months.
 They concluded in their report that PSOM is a progressive condition in the CKCS and can progress from none to unilateral or bilateral; or from unilateral to bilateral on sequential scans, and that PSOM is an acquired condition in the CKCS and will not resolve spontaneously once it has developed.
 However, a few breeders report that second MRI scans of their PSOM-affected cavaliers show that the PSOM has disappeared without treatment.

-In another 2010 report, UK researchers found an association between PSOM and brachycephalic conformation in cavaliers.
+In a 2010 report, UK researchers found an association between PSOM and brachycephalic conformation in cavaliers.
 They stated: "in CKCS, greater thickness of the soft palate and reduced nasopharyngeal aperture are significantly associated with OME [otitis media with effusion, meaning PSOM]."
 However, they did not explain why PSOM is so nearly limited to the cavalier, while so many other breeds are brachycephalic.
+They also concluded that bilateral PSOM was associated with CKCS with more extreme nasopharyngeal conformation, than unaffected CKCS.

 EDITOR'S NOTE: A uniqueness of the CKCS's morphology is that the breed was created in the 1920s from a more extreme snub-nosed English toy spaniel -- the King Charles spaniel -- by breeding to elongate the muzzle, rather than to shorten it.
 It is as if the cavalier's muzzle has been treated like an accordion -- first compressed to create the predecessor King Charles spaniel, and then stretched.
 (See a profile of a 1910 English toy spaniel, at right.)